hgz12345ssdlh/guessing-game-collection/README.md

 # Empty input.
 Enter an int ∈ [1, 100], or 'q' to quit:        # Directly display a new prompt.
 Enter an int ∈ [1, 100], or 'q' to quit:

+# Start with 'q'.
+Enter an int ∈ [1, 100], or 'q' to quit: qewe   # Treat as quit signal as well.
+Sad to see you go :(
 ```

+All language versions must satisfy this specification.